sz64/EC601-Mini-Project-1-Twitter-Sentiment-Software/README.md

 module_test.py: Temporary test module for the tweet_puller file.

 google_sentiments.py: Can analyse sentiments from a comment,this need a json file as a key.
+google_apis: analyse text and get both entities and the senmtients of the entities.
+        such as: "The humburger is bad."=> [[Hamburger,-0.6]]